Installing with Conda#

 In addition to libcantera-devel, installation of additional packages is recommended:

-$ conda install cmake scons pkg-config
+conda install --channel conda-forge cmake scons pkg-config

 C++ programs can be compiled according to instructions outlined in the C++ Guide.
-Sample folders for C, C++ and Fortran include preconfigured instruction files to facilitate compilation using the build tools SCons and CMake, for example:
+Sample folders for C, C++ and Fortran include pre-configured instruction files to facilitate compilation using the build tools SCons and CMake, for example:

-$ cd /path/to/conda/envs/ct-dev/share/cantera/samples/cxx/demo
+cd /path/to/conda/envs/ct-dev/share/cantera/samples/cxx/demo

-$ scons # uses SConstruct; or
+scons # uses SConstruct; or

-$ cmake . && cmake --build . # uses CMakeLists.txt
+cmake . && cmake --build . # uses CMakeLists.txt

 In addition, individual C++ Cantera sample programs can also be compiled using the pkg-config build system:

-$ g++ demo.cpp -o demo $(pkg-config --cflags --libs cantera)
+g++ demo.cpp -o demo $(pkg-config --cflags --libs cantera)

 In all cases, the build process yields the executable demo, which is run as:

-$ ./demo
+./demo

-Windows Systems
+Windows Systems#

 Installation folders are: